Office of Student Life

 How long is the coverage effective?

-For the entire plan year as long as you remain eligible.
+For the entire plan year as long as you remain eligible (meeting the minimum credit hour requirement).

 Do I have dental benefits?